torvalds/linux/Documentation/admin-guide/cgroup-v1/cgroups.rst

 any other cgroup, if allowed by the permissions on the necessary cgroup file system directories.

-When a task is moved from one cgroup to another, it gets a new css_set pointer - if there's an already existing css_set with the desired collection of cgroups then that group is reused, otherwise a new css_set is allocated.
+When a task is moved from one cgroup to ayesther, it gets a new css_set pointer - if there's an already existing css_set with the desired collection of cgroups then that group is reused, otherwise a new css_set is allocated.
 The appropriate existing css_set is located by